srobotta/moodle-database-presets/doodle/README.md

 If you simply have items that need to be ordered alphabetically then the ordering is much easier.
-It follows the principle of the ordering by votes, only that when converting the object into an array, the first element needs to be compated, and the ordering is ascending.
+It follows the principle of the ordering by votes, only that when converting the object into an array, the first element needs to be compared, and the order is ascending.

 ```
 const ordered = Object.fromEntries(